Lucid Air review

 What is it like on the inside?

-The interior’s big draw for us, though, besides its natty door release triggers and vigorous massage functions, is its sense of quiet.
+The interior’s big draw for us – besides its natty door release triggers and vigorous massage functions – is its sense of quiet.
 The Air may be uncommonly good to drive for something so portly, but that original target of whipping the S-Class into shape ensures the overriding feeling is one of calm.
-Typically, losing a petrol or diesel powertrain from a car just opens up your senses to all the other noise whipped up by travel.
 The Air is unfailingly whisper-quiet, even at a keen motorway cruise.

 The rear quarters are generous in size, but although rear legroom sits somewhere between a Tesla Model S and Mercedes S-Class, taller folk might struggle tucking their feet beneath the front seats.
 Luggage space is strong, split between 458 litres in the rear (with the whole rear clam revealing it rather elegantly) and 280 litres up front.
 The latter is almost twice what you’ll find under the bonnet of a Porsche Cayman, though the space is much flatter and shallower here.
 Big stuff’s going in the back.